-Under the Management Agreement, we pay quarterly Operating and Personnel Payments equal to 6.5% of the cash receipts from royalty investments for such quarter and 0.25% of our security investments under GAAP as of the end of each quarter.
+Under the Management Agreement, we pay quarterly Operating and Personnel Payments equal to 6.5% of the cash receipts from royalty investments, which is Adjusted Cash Receipts, for such quarter and 0.25% of our security investments under GAAP as of the end of each quarter.
 Because the Operating and Personnel Payments are determined based on cash receipts, the amounts are variable.
-The expenses incurred in respect of Operating and Personnel Payments are expected to comprise the most significant component of G&A expenses on an ongoing basis.
+The payment for our Operating and Personnel Payment is the most significant component of Payments for operating and professional costs presented on the statements of cash flows.
+Additionally, the expenses incurred in respect of Operating and Personnel Payments are expected to comprise the most significant component of G&A expenses on an ongoing basis.